oscardelama/ImageJ-colorMatrix-js/README.md

 Installation
 -------------

-To install the colorMatrix script, you just have to download it and drop it in the *plugins* folder under the *ImageJ* installation folder.
+To install *colorMatrix*, you just have to download it and drop it in the *plugins* folder under the *ImageJ* installation folder.
 The actual location of that folder in your computer depends on what did you chose during *ImageJ* installation.
 In the following section we will assume you installed *ImageJ* in the folder suggested by the installer.
 If that is not the case use the corresponding folder.

 ### Windows ###